keystonejs/keystone/packages/file-adapters/README.md

 ### Methods

-### `delete`
+### `delete({ file }) => Promise`

-Takes an object with a `file` key representing the filename and deletes that file on disk.
+Takes an object with a `file` key representing the file field (as returned by `existingItem` when a list/field hook is called) and deletes that file on disk.
+Returns a promise.

 This can be combined with hooks to implement delete-on-file-change and delete-on-list-delete functionality:

 ```js
 const { File } = require('@keystonejs/fields');